waxmittmann/GrafGraph/notes.md

   states, versions, instances
-    each instance is an instance of a klazz each instance has multiple versions (incl. initial) each version has multiple states (created, complete, ...)
+    each instance is an instance of a klazz each instance has multiple versions (incl. initial) each version has multiple states (created, complete)

     Could also:
     - retire versions (not gen source or allow)
     - create migration sets (sets of classes with a base version)